samerELearning/Capstone-Project-CSC-599/README.md

 # Project: Sports Manager Website

-This is a web application designed to manage sports teams and events for an athletic department at a university.
-It allows users to schedule events, manage players, teams, staff, facilities, equipment, uniforms, and import/export data.
+The project is a web application for Athletic Departments to manage all aspects of their operations, including event scheduling, player information, team management, league management, staff management, facility management, equipment and supply management, uniform management, and more.
+The system aims to provide a streamlined, and user-friendly platform for managing all athletic department activities and data.
+With this system, an athletic department can improve efficiency, accuracy, and overall productivity while reducing the time and effort required to manage operations manually.

 ## Features